USSR anti-religious campaign (1970s–1987): Illegal religions

 After Khrushchev, Buddhists were subjected to a wave of attacks after some Eastern bloc intellectuals converted to Buddhism.
 In 1972 a leading Buddhist and Tibetan scholar in the USSR, Bidia Dandaron, was arrested and sentenced to five years’ hard labour.
 He was a secret Buddhist monk, lama and teacher and was hated by the regime for converting a number of intellectuals to Buddhism.
 He was charged in the press for supposedly organizing drunken orgies under the guise of religious meetings, taking bribes, cultivating adoration of himself and corrupting youth.
 Several of his associates and students were arrested with him.
 Dandaron had already spent almost twenty years in prison under Stalin, and most of the charges were thrown out in court, however, he was still given his sentence of five years.
 The judge at his trial claimed "If it were in my power I would send all religious believers to Kolyma".
 Four of his students, who were active research scholars and teachers, were sent to psychiatric institutions and eight other students of his lost their employment.

 Hindu groups in Krasnoyarsk in Siberia were disbanded in 1981–1982, and their leader, E. Tretiakov, was sent to prison for ‘parasitism’.

-Many Soviet intellectuals found their way to Christianity by first experimenting with Eastern religions.

-One of the leaders of the unofficial Baptists had a campaign of character assassination used against him in the press after a supposedly adulterous love affair he had in Siberia, which also played upon the conclusion that the underground Baptists as a whole were immoral lechers (the press never mentioned the reason why he was in Siberia], however; he was in an administrative exile).
+One of the leaders of the unofficial Baptists had a campaign of character assassination used against him in the press after a supposedly adulterous love affair he had in Siberia, which also played upon the conclusion that the underground Baptists as a whole were immoral lechers (the press never mentioned the reason why he was in Siberia, however; he was in an administrative exile).

 Persecution was stepped up in the 1970s against the Initiative Baptists.
 The official Baptist church was treated comparatively well, with allowance of genuine debates in its congresses, and voting against decisions or candidates promoted by the state (even succeeding once in electing their own candidate instead).
 The official baptists were allowed to open many new churches (exceeding per capita numbers for the Orthodox).
 This preferential treatment was designed to strike at the baptists who had broken off in order to give them the message that there was no point in remaining in opposition.

 The Initiative Baptists had a position that they would accept state registration but only if it did not involve control of their religion.
 The Soviet government refused to accept these terms, and the group was persecuted.
 Initiative Baptists who tried to give religious instruction to children or organize youth groups were arrested.
-Eugene Pushkov, an initiative Baptist, was arrested for these and other reason in 1980, and after his release in 1983, he was asked to cooperate with the KGB as an informer, but he refused, which led to his re-arrest shortly thereafter and a sentence of four years, which he appealed, and after hearing his appeal, he was given an eight-year sentence.
+Eugene Pushkov, an initiative Baptist, was arrested for these and other reasons in 1980, and after his release in 1983, he was asked to cooperate with the KGB as an informer, but he refused, which led to his re-arrest shortly thereafter and a sentence of four years, which he appealed, and after hearing his appeal, he was given an eight-year sentence.